AlexIII/tcc-g15/README.md

 ## Why AWCC is BAD

-- ❌ AWCC has no in-proram option to enable/disable G-mode
+- ❌ AWCC has no in-program option to enable/disable G-mode
-- ❌ AWCC manual fan control is broken as for now
+- ❌ AWCC manual fan control is broken as per this moment
 - ❌ AWCC is bulky, slow and visually noisy app that can't even handle basic functions
 - ❌ AWCC is spying on you.
 [Details](#on-awcc-telemetry)
 - ❌ AWCC sometimes randomly crashes and throws crash reports

-If this alternative works for you, you can safely remove these from your PC
+If this alternative works out for you, you can safely remove from your PC:

 - Alieanware CC Components
 - Alieanware Command Center Suite